-Since the beginning of 1973 the position regarding negotiations between Community countries and the countries of Eastern Europe is the same as for negotiations with any other countries outside the Community.
+Negotiated commercial policy: Since the beginning of 1973 the position regarding negotiations between Community countries and the countries of Eastern Europe is the same as for negotiations with any other countries outside the Community.

-Accordingly, if and when agreements are to be negotiated between the Community and the countries of Eastern Europe, the Commission will put forward its recommendations to the Council of Ministers, which will then authorize it to open the necessary negotiations and may lay down directives in relation to them.
+The system is, that if and when agreements fall to be negotiated between the Community and the countries of Eastern Europe, the Commission will put forward its recommendations to the Council of Ministers, which will then authorise it to open the necessary negotiations and may lay down directives in relation to them.
 These negotiations are carried out by the Commission; and it is for the Council of Ministers to pronounce upon any agreements reached.

-It is to be noted that most of the existing trade agreements between the member countries of the European Community and the countries of Eastern Europe expire at the end of 1974.
+It is to be noted that most of the existing trade agreements between the member countries of the EEC and the countries of Eastern Europe expire at the end of 1974.